ckeditor/ckeditor4-docs/guides/dev/features/pastefromword/README.md

 Refer to the following resources for more information about pasting content:

+* The [Pasting content from Microsoft Excel](#!/guide/dev_pastefromexcel) article contains more information about the Paste from Excel feature.
 * The [Clipboard Integration](#!/guide/dev_clipboard) article explains how Clipboard API is implemented in CKEditor.
 * The [Uploading Dropped or Pasted Files](#!/guide/dev_file_upload) article describes drag&drop in CKEditor.
 * The [Content Filtering (ACF)](#!/guide/dev_acf) is an introduction to CKEditor's unique content filtering system.